asimone9914/PythonAutoClick/README.md

 * Renamed modules and functions to be more "Pythonic"
 * Removed quit function redundancy
 * Minimize to tray when Start pressed
-* Changed versions to make more sense
+* Changed version names to make more sense

-## Things to fix:
-* Show an icon in Windows explorer
-* Minimize to tray when Start button clicked